Kinstead Health

 • Compliance packets — HIPAA privacy, OSHA, referral and escalation protocols.

-NOTE: Many NPs underestimate how time-consuming this setup can be.
-This is an area where Kinstead often supports practices to save months of work to start seeing patients faster.
+Note: Many NPs underestimate how time-consuming this setup can be.
+This is an area where Kinstead often supports practices to save months of work and start seeing patients faster.

 • PMHNP practices: Psychiatric evaluations, medication management, psychotherapy.